bp2008/HikPasswordHelper/README.md

 ## See Also

-If your camera is too old to use this method to reset a lost password, you can try the reset code method:
+If your firmware is too old to use this method to reset a lost password, you can try the reset code method:

 https://ipcamtalk.com/threads/hikvision-camera-admin-password-reset-tool.2837/

+If your firmware is too new, then I'm afraid you are out of luck because the reset code method won't work either.